Marriage Allowance UK 2024/25 Calculator

-Check if you qualify for Marriage Allowance — transfer £1,260 of Personal Allowance and save £252 per year.
-Backdate up to 4 years for a potential £1,008+ refund.
+Check if you're eligible for the Marriage Allowance - transfer £1,260 of Personal Allowance and save £252 per year.
+Backdated up to 4 years for potential refund of £1,008+.

 Marriage Allowance Result